 4.3.8.5 multipleDRB-r13

 This field defines whether the UE supports multiple DRBs.
-This field is only applicable if the UE supports User plane CIoT EPS Optimisation [5] and any ue-Category-NB.
+This field is only applicable if the UE supports User plane CIoT EPS Optimisation (see MFA TS 36.331 [5]) and any ue-Category-NB.
 If a UE of this release supports multiple DRBs, the UE shall support two simultaneous DRBs.

 4.3.9 Void